 The Daneville Heritage Museum helps preserve and celebrate Viborg’s proud Danish History.
 Displays include blacksmith tools, the Hooker, SD post office, pioneer dinnerware, doll collection, Christmas room, household items and collections.
 Visit their website to get more information on hours, tours, and displays.

-The Daneville Heritage Museum will be open throughout Danish Days weekend.
+The Daneville Heritage Museum will be open during Danish Days weekend:

 The Daneville Heritage Museum was selected as the 2018 Friends of Viborg award recipient.

 The Danish Vikings Days Committee is proud to announce that the Daneville Heritage Museum has been selected to receive the 2018 “Friends of Viborg” award.
 This year’s theme is “Keeping Danish History Alive for Every American Generation.”
 The Friends of Viborg Award was established in 2003 to honor an individual, family, or organization that has made a significant difference in the Viborg community.

 “With Viborg celebrating 125 years, we are emphasizing our town’s history during the 2018 Danish Days celebration,” said Danish Day’s Co-Chair Kayla Nielsen.
 “The Daneville Heritage Museum has helped collect and keep the history of Viborg and our Danish Heritage.
 Especially with the spectacular new addition to the museum building this year, it is an appropriate year to recognize the Daneville Heritage Museum as the 2018 Friend of Viborg.”

 Recently the Daneville Heritage Museum has received much attention with the completion of their recent addition.
 The success of the Daneville Heritage Association goes much deeper and is the result of many who have played an important role in the establishment and growth of the museum.